phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 ### Dynamic PhET-iO Elements

-`Photon` is the only dynamic PhET-iO element, and is managed by PhetioGroup `PhotonGroup`.
+`Photon` is the only dynamic PhET-iO Element, and is managed by PhetioGroup `PhotonGroup`.